saerelmasri/football-manager/README.md

 ## Tech Stack

 - **Backend**: Node.js with Express
-- **Frontend**: React.js using NextJS and styling/component libraries such as Material UI and Tailwind CSS
+- **Frontend**: React.js using NextJS and styling/component libraries such as Shadcn/ui and Tailwind CSS
 - **Database**: Using MySQL for this project but locally.
 You will need to start the server locally, set up your credentials in a new `.env` file inside the backend folder, and start testing the endpoints.
 - **Authentication**: JWT
 - **Version Control**: Git (GitHub repository)